 If it’s your intention this year to try out a more consistent balanced diet, you might have already stumbled across concepts like “crowding in” and “crowding out” while going down a Google search rabbit hole.
 Been there, done that too!

-While I’m a fan of the overarching concept, the general blogosphere sentiment attached to these terms often focuses quite heavily on a zero tolerance “crowding out” strategy.
-This is not something that has worked particularly very well for me in the past... so I’d like to share a slight amendment with you today.
+While I’m a fan of the overarching concept, the general blogosphere sentiment attached to these terms often focuses quite heavily on a zero tolerance “crowding out” strategy, in which you naturally crowd out all the 'bad things' in your diet by including 'better things' like more water, greens and you know the drill.
+This is not something that has worked consistently for me in the past... so I’d like to share a slight amendment with you today.
 Hopefully, it will also help you to make a shift towards more consistent healthy eating in a more gentle and kind way.

 Moving Away From The Standard Definition

 The idea of “crowding in” quite simply refers to prioritising healthy foods in your diet, which I’m totally on board with.
 Where I get a bit stuck is the idea of “crowding out” junk foods with the implication of having to completely remove junk food from your diet.
 Forever.
 Advocates of this kind of approach don’t like to leave a lot of (or any!) room for indulgences, which in my experience leads to more cravings, and unexpected sugar binges.
 I’d prefer to look from a slightly different angle, in order to allow for more consistent, sustainable eating habits that can be beneficial over a longer period of time.